Azure/azure-api-style-guide/docs/azure-ruleset.md

 ### az-success-response-body

-All success responses except 202 and 204 should define a response body.
+All success responses except 204 should define a response body.

-### az-success-response-nobody

-Responses for status codes 202 and 204 should have no response body.

 ### az-top-default-not-allowed